Blog

 Thermal Regulation for Energy Efficiency

-Another strength of bio-based materials is their superior thermal insulation.
-Homes built with natural wool, hempcrete, or cork panels stay cooler in summer and warmer in winter—reducing the strain on HVAC systems and lowering utility bills.
-This not only supports sustainable living but becomes a major asset during power outages, a common consequence of wildfires or extreme heat events.
+Another major advantage of bio-based materials is superior thermal insulation.
+Homes built with natural wool, hempcrete, or cork panels stay cooler in summer and warmer in winter.
+This reduces HVAC strain and lowers utility bills.
+It also supports sustainability and becomes critical during power outages, which often follow wildfires or extreme heat events.

 The Role of Bio-Based Materials in Local Resilience